jackhallybone/GlanceCal/README.md

 # GlanceCal
-A very simple iOS today view widget for calendar events
+A very simple iOS Today View widget for calendar events

 ----

 ### The Problem

-The default iOS Calendar Today View Widgets don't make much sense to me.
+The default iOS Calendar Today View widgets don't make much sense to me.
 At a glance I only really need to know about events that are today or tomorrow.

 ### The Solution

-Make a really quick and simple Today View Widget app that presents all the events scheduled for later today and tomorrow.
+Make a really quick and simple Today View widget app that presents all the events scheduled for later today and tomorrow.

 ### Issues